nestjs/docs.nestjs.com/content/microservices/mqtt.md

 #### Quality of Service (QoS)

-Any subscription created with the `@MessagePattern` decorator will subscribe with QoS 0.
+Any subscription created with `@MessagePattern` or `@EventPattern` decorators will subscribe with QoS 0.
 If a higher QoS is required, it can be set globally using the `subscribeOptions` block when establishing the connection as follows:
 ```typescript
 @@filename(main)
 const app = await NestFactory.createMicroservice<MicroserviceOptions>(AppModule, {